LaserFR/LaserFR/README.md

 ### 3.5 Other Tests

 1. Run `tests/celebritie_recognition.py` to test the black-box attack against Amazon Recognition.
+(Section 6.6)

    To run this test, you need to configure your Boto3 credentials on AWS.
 You can refer to the [official document](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
 The results will be saved in `results/celeb_results.csv`.

 2. Run `tests/continual_attack.py` to test the continual attack.
+(Section 7.1)

 3. Run `tests/dodging.py` to test the dodging/DoS attack.
+(Section 6.2)

 4. Run `tests/real_timeFR.py` to test the attack in the real world.